 State Resources and Events

-This is a “live” list of REV UP state resources and events.
+Please use these links to find information on the 2019 and 2020 local and state election dates and registration deadlines.
+Below is a “live” list of REV UP state events, resources, and upcoming elections.
 If you have a resource or event to add please submit information about your event through this online form.
-For questions please email email@example.com.
+For questions please email Keri Gray, email@example.com.

 ~ Past Events ~